 The term “skiff” is used to describe any open, small fishing boats.
 Although there’s no official cut-off, most people would consider a boat under 18 feet in length to be a skiff.
 They are simplistic in nature with plenty of advantages for fishing, including reaching hard to reach fishing grounds and sandbars due to their shallow draft hulls and smaller outboard engines.

-There’s no rule as to what constitutes a sportfishing boat and what doesn’t, but as a general rule of thumb, if a boat is large and seaworthy enough to venture out onto open bodies of saltwater and use to catch sportfish, you can call it a sportfishing boat.
-That means there are center consoles, flybridge boats, expresses, and all kinds of other boats you could accurately term “sportfishing boats.”
+There are no specific rules as to what constitutes a sportfishing boat and what doesn’t, but as a general rule of thumb, if a boat is large and seaworthy enough to venture out onto open bodies of saltwater and used to catch sportfish species, you can call it a sportfishing boat.
+There are center console fishing boats, flybridge fishing boats, express sportfishing boats, and all kinds of other boats you could accurately term “sportfishing boats.”
 Of course, there’s a world of difference between a 20-foot center console used on a coastal bay and a 35-foot convertible that makes 50 mile runs to the offshore canyons.

 Offshore Fishing Boats

 Above: A 2022 Contender 32 ST center console fishing boat for sale on Boat Trader with twin Yamaha outboard engines.
 Photo via Sovereign Yacht Sales in Stuart, FL.

 If you’re wondering, “what kind of boat do I need for offshore fishing?” then note that larger center consoles (usually those from the mid-20-something-foot range and up) are considered adequate, but big flybridge boats and convertibles are usually thought of as the ultimate in deep sea fishing boats.
 Many people also believe that having twin engines is a must when running a boat outside sight of land.